Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Deep Transfer Learning Methodology

 \subsubsection{Fine-tuning}

 Fine-tuning is a common technique in the transfer learning~\cite{guo2019spottune,li2021improved,hu2022investigating}, which has been widely used in intelligent vehicle perception~\cite{wang2019pseudo,luo2021self,liang2022federated,xu2019training,doan2019scalable}.
 Fine-tuning takes an existing neural network model pre-trained on a source domain dataset and further trains it on a new target domain dataset.
 By the fine-tuning, the knowledge learned from the source domain can be leveraged to improve the performance on the target domain.
 It is worth mentioning that fine-tuning a pre-trained neural network model could obtain better performance than directly training from scratch.
 Typically, the pre-trained neural network model is trained on a large-scale dataset, enabling to acquire the knowledge from a wide range.
 The learning rate of fine-tuning on the target domain is relatively small as a fine adjustment for the neural network model pre-trained on source domain.

-The fine-tuning based transfer learning is a simple but effective way to transfer the knowledge gained from the pre-training on source domain to enhance the performance on the target domain with less data and computational resources than training from scratch.
-However, as a supervised method, fine-tuning requires the manually annotated ground truth on the target domain, which might be not available in some real-world applications.

-The fine-tuning methods could be roughly classified into two types: 1) \textit{Whole Fine-tuning}: it trains all the layers of the whole neural network model.
-2) \textit{Partial Fine-tuning}: it allows us to train only the some interested layers of the pre-trained neural network while keeping the some layers frozen.
+The fine-tuning methods could be roughly classified into two types: (1) \textit{Whole Fine-tuning}: it trains all the layers of the whole neural network model.
+(2) \textit{Partial Fine-tuning}: it allows us to train only the some interested layers of the pre-trained neural network while keeping the some layers frozen.

 \textit{Whole Fine-tuning}: All the layers of the entire neural network model are fine-tuned to obtain the spatial–temporal interactions~\cite{ye2021gsan} among autonomous vehicles and the 3D perception in autonomous driving~\cite{sautier2022image}.